cyclus/cycaless/README.rst

 As with all software, the build/install can be broken into two steps:

   #. building and installing the dependencies
-  #. building and installing Cycamore
+  #. building and installing Cycaless

 Installing Dependencies
 =======================